joyapisi/space-traveler-hub/README.md

 # 📖 [Space_Travelers_App] <a name="Space_Travelers_App"></a>

-**[Space_Travelers_App]** "Space Travelers App" is aa web application for a company that provides commercial and scientific space travel services.
+**[Space_Travelers_App]** "Space Travelers App" is a web application for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions.

 You will learn how to use React and Redux.
 It also follows <a href="https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow">Gitflow.</a>